swaroop-smilecode/data_engineering/13_projects/02_news_analysis_s3_snowflake_airflow/06_snow_flake_set_up.md

 1. Login `https://oaylmll-aeb33440.snowflakecomputing.com/console/login#/`
+2. One of the snow flake query requires s3 bucket named `irisseta-heidi`.</br>
+   So, before executing those queries, create this bucket in AWS.</br>
+   Also, include AWS access key & security key in the query before executing.

-2. For the first time, select SQL Worksheet & execute below code.
+4. For the first time, select SQL Worksheet & execute below code.
     ```python
     # Drop database if required
       drop database if exists ramu;